-Under Queensland's School Based Policing Program, 57 state secondary schools (58 campuses) have a School Based Police Officer (SBPO).
+Currently, the SBPP provides 57 state secondary schools (58 campuses) with a School Based Police Officer (SBPO).

 Role of SBPOs

-The SBPO is appointed to a school or cluster of schools to assist the school community and police in a variety of tasks including:
+SBPOs are appointed to a school or cluster of schools to assist the school community and police in a variety of tasks, including:

 - promoting positive relationships between the school community and police

-- assisting with the understanding of law/legal process and procedures, particularly in relation to young people
+- promoting understanding of law/legal process and procedures, particularly in relation to young people

 - attending to police-related matters within the school community, where appropriate.

-School-based officers' duties are supported by negotiation and monitored by a local consultative team, comprised of the principal/s, the officer and the officer's police supervisor.
+The duties of the SBPO are supported and monitored by a local consultative team, which includes principal/s, the SBPO and the SBPO's QPS supervisor.

 Location of SBPOs